The Pricing Strategy Guide: Choosing Pricing Strategies That Grow (not sink) Your Business

 What are pricing strategies?

 Pricing strategies refer to the processes and methodologies businesses use to set prices for their products and services.
-If pricing is how much you charge for your products, then pricing strategy is how you determine what that amount should be.
-Some of the more common pricing strategies include:
+If pricing is how much you charge for your products, then product pricing strategy is how you determine what that amount should be.
+There are different pricing strategies to choose from but some of the more common ones include: